Seeking Alpha vs Moby: Which Stock Research Platform Actually Beats the Market?

 How experienced are you?
 Newbies will have an easier time with Moby.
 Market veterans will appreciate Seeking Alpha's deeper analysis.

 Do you trust yourself to form opinions?
-If you like weighing different viewpoints, go Seeking Alpha.
+If you like weighing different viewpoints, go to Seeking Alpha.
 If you want one clear recommendation, pick Moby.

 Is budget a concern?
 Moby gives you more bang for your buck at nearly half the cost of Seeking Alpha's combined offerings.